The New York Times made headlines by suing OpenAI this year, but the case against AI isn't so black and white

 It's not just copyright infringement on the table in these landmark AI lawsuits — in cases of copyright infringement in particular, the outcomes could completely reshape the way AI models are trained in the future.

-To some, LLMs like ChatGPT are simply spewing out pieces of pre-learned information to users, scraped from the training materials it was initially fed, raising alarm bells over how much of this "new" information contains another's work.
+To some, LLMs like ChatGPT are simply spewing out pieces of pre-learned information to users, scraped from the training materials it was initially fed, raising alarm bells over how much of this "new" information contains someone else's work.

 However, AI developers claim that models such as ChatGPT don't work that way.
 To them, even if a model is trained on copyright-protected data, it's no different than somebody learning to play guitar by playing riffs from their favorite bands.
 If this person were to go on to create music of their own, they wouldn't be breaking copyright simply by having learned to do so by listening and learning to others who already could.